What does Science look like at Dale Hall?

 The purpose of gaining this understanding is to enable pupils to take responsibility for their role in the maintenance of a healthy life and the creation of a safe environment; not only for the benefit of themselves but also for fellow human beings, animals and plants in our world.

 Working scientifically extends and enhances a child’s natural curiosity and we encourage children to ask scientific questions about the world around them.
-Children are given opportunities to predict, observe, record and draw conclusions in experiments and investigations to nurture inquisitiveness.
+Children are given opportunities to predict, observe, record and draw conclusions in experiments and investigations to nurture their natural inquisitiveness.

 We love learning scientifically here!